API-Skeletons/doctrine-graphql/queries.rst

 Provided Filters::

     fieldName_eq         -  Equals; same as name: value.
 DateTime not supported.
-    fieldName_neq        -  Not Equals
+See Between. fieldName_neq        -  Not Equals
     fieldName_gt         -  Greater Than
     fieldName_lt         -  Less Than